ActuallyTaylor/Firefly/README.md

 - [x] Modify, update and implement SavannaKit / SyntaxKit LineNumberLayoutManager for better and faster line numbers

+- [x] Speed increasments for loading larger files

+- [x] Multi-line string support

 - [ ] Swift UI support

-- [ ] Collapsable Lines

-- [ ] Speed increasments for loading larger files

 - [ ] Placeholders

 - [ ] Autocompletion

-- [ ] Speed upgrades

-- [ ] Upgrade Highlighter version

-- [ ] Multi-line string support

 - [ ] Collapsable lines

+- [ ] More languages

+~~- [ ] Upgrade Highlighter version~~

 # Credits
 Sourceful is a project merging together SavannaKit and SourceEditor, and then udpdated too a modern version of Swift.
 It is maintained by Paul Hudson.
 This project was used as a starting ground for Firefly but has been largely removed from the working copy.
 Sourceful is licensed under the MIT license; see [Sourceful LICENSE](https://github.com/twostraws/Sourceful/blob/main/LICENSE) for more information.

 Highlightr is a project taking Highlight.js and allowing it to interact with Swift.
-This project is used for syntax highlighting in Firefly.
+Highlighter has been removed from the working copy in favor of a full swift approach.
 Highlightr is licensed under the MIT license; see [Highlightr LICENSE](https://github.com/raspu/Highlightr/blob/master/LICENSE) for more information.

 SyntaxKit is a project created by Palle Klewitz for iOS syntax highlighting.
 This project was used as a reference for issues in code.
 SyntaxKit is licensed under the MIT license; see [SyntaxKit LICENSE](https://github.com/palle-k/SyntaxKit/blob/master/license) for more information.

 SavannaKit is a project created by Louis D'hauwe.
 Firefly uses a modified version of LineNumberLayoutManager.
 SavannaKit is licensed under the MIT license; see [SavannaKit LICENSE](https://github.com/louisdh/savannakit/blob/master/LICENSE) for more information.